 Supervision offered in areas of movement pedagogy, movement direction, devising practice, and puppetry in relation to training and directorial practice.

-Current movement direction includes: Fantastic Mr Fox written by Roald Dahl adapted by Sam Holcroft.
-Directed by Maria Aberg at the Nuffield Theatre and National and International Tour,
+Current movement direction includes: Othello by William Shakespeare.
+Directed by Ellen McDougall at The Sam Wanamaker at Shakespeare's Globe, London and Fantastic Mr Fox written by Roald Dahl adapted by Sam Holcroft.
+Directed by Maria Aberg at the Nuffield Theatre and National and International Tour.